Sagexd08/SoundScape-Ai/README.md

 - ✅ **Grok-Powered Audio Generation:** Leveraging Grok's advanced capabilities for detailed audio prompt creation
 - ✅ **Multi-AI Collaboration:** Grok at the center of our AI ecosystem, working with Gemini and OpenAI for enhanced results
 - ✅ **Environment-Based Audio:** Generate soundscapes based on different environments (forest, ocean, city, cafe)
-- ✅ **Mood-Based Customization:** Tailor audio to emotional states (relaxing, energetic, focused, peaceful)
+- ✅ **Mood-Based Customization:** Tailor audio to emotional states (relaxing, energetic, focused, peaceful) with suggested tracks and audio playback
 - ✅ **Grok Audio Analysis:** Analyze audio files to extract detailed insights using Grok's advanced understanding capabilities
 - ✅ **AI Music Generation:** Create custom music with Grok-enhanced prompts controlling genre, mood, and instruments
-- ✅ **Real-Time Adaptation:** Audio environments that adapt to surroundings and context using Grok's contextual understanding
+- ✅ **Real-Time Adaptation:** Audio environments that adapt to surroundings and context with ANC (Active Noise Cancellation) and ENC (Environmental Noise Control)
 - ✅ **Audio File Upload & Analysis:** Upload and analyze your own audio files with detailed visualization and insights
 - ✅ **Track Download Options:** Download your favorite generated tracks directly from the player interface
 - ✅ **3D Interactive Elements:** Immersive 3D elements on the landing page for enhanced visual experience